dazanza/CareConnect/.ai/blueprints/shadcnui-sidebar.md

     );
 }

-Creating a Sidebar Component
+Creating Your First Sidebar
-Create a new sidebar component in components/app-sidebar.tsx: javascript import { Sidebar, SidebarContent } from "@/components/ui/sidebar";
+You can create a new sidebar component in components/app-sidebar.tsx: javascript import { Sidebar, SidebarContent } from "@/components/ui/sidebar";